18F/18f.gsa.gov/_posts/2019-11-07-barriers-to-governments-adoption-of-user-centered-design-and-how-to-address-them.md

 constantly asked by their senior managers as to when user research would end.
-The interviewee was met with pushback when they mentioned that user-centered design is a continuous and iterative process, rather than a one time occurance.
+The interviewee was met with pushback when they mentioned that user-centered design is a continuous and iterative process, rather than a one time occurrence.
 Some consider reaching out to their audience as a manifestation of their own incompetence: that asking users about their needs risks showing that agencies are unaware of those needs.